wyattscarpenter/carpogram/README.md

 ## random notes

+for extradiagetic linebreak hyphens, maybe the ideal form is like a double-notched oblique hyphen.
+Just if I had a fairly blank (but not entirely blank) canvas to work from.

 if I'm being brutally honest, and not just making a joke that it's lambda (Λ), A without a crossbar should probably be a VS. actually, maybe I just leave that to fonts.
 Maybe also so for the type of “ that has the heavy part on the bottom vs the top.
 Possibly even the same with the "wrong way" apostrophe ‘ that people use from time to time as a mistake.

 Unicode is bad in that only publish the charts so even determining what a character even is supposed to be, actually, just from a picture, some properties, and a little bit of text, is sometimes pretty hard.
 I hope carpogram will fix this.